You've arrived at Angela Sergio Cleary - Part 2. If you would like to read Part 1 first, click here...

-Angela Sergio Cleary is an inspiration to all who live life with MS. Here you can read more of her story..., (and if you need a translator, try this).
+Angela is an inspiration to all who live life with MS. Below you can read more of her story...

 Enjoy part 2 of the interview.
 Ciao!

 Question 2: You came to the US when you were in your twenties.
 Looking back, do you remember having any symptoms before coming to live here?
 Or did your first symptoms happen after moving to the US?